Sammaye/aws_worker/README.md

 Due to the validation functions that are needed to be run you cannot send in your own FFMpeg commands but instead must use the ones baked into the script itself.

+## Examples

+There is now an example Cloudformation template for this worker [here](https://github.com/Sammaye/vidcoder_cloudformation).
+All the documentation needed to get it working is in its readme.

 ## Getting it to run

 You must use a bootstrapper cronjob to get this worker to function.
 An example of one is: